LeetLLM

 This filter is deliberately small.
 A real data pipeline also checks duplicated instructions, personal information, unsafe replies, role ordering, length limits, and human-review requirements for high-risk cases.
 Version the evidence snapshot, generator prompt, filters, and accepted dataset together.
 Otherwise you won't know which change caused a behavior regression.

 An accepted dataset also needs coverage.
-Rows for damage and delivery delay don't demonstrate how the assistant should answer a sealed-return question.
+Rows for stale-key and admin-access cases don't demonstrate how the assistant should answer a source-citation question.

 report-sft-coverage-gaps.py